 And from the blessed power that rolls

 In the second to last stanza of ‘To My Sister’ the speaker describes the natural world as a force, some kind of higher being or presence.
 It is from this presence, that exists all around them, “About, below, above,” they are going to “frame the measure” of their “souls.”
 If they can channel the emotions present in the natural world then they will be able to live full and good lives.
 It is to “love” that their souls will be “tuned.”
 The second line of this stanza is particularly effective in conveying how their souls and their lives, in general, are going to be transformed if they can learn to live in a new way.

 With speed put on your woodland dress;

 And bring no book: for this one day

 We’ll give to idleness.

-In the tenth stanza Wordsworth reiterates much of what he said in the previous.
+In the tenth stanza, Wordsworth reiterates much of what he said in the previous.
 He restates his desire that his sister gets her woodland dress and that they do not bring any books with them.
-He is determined to make an emotional world for the both of them that is tied to the simple pleasures of love and being outdoors.
+He is determined to make an emotional world for both of them that is tied to the simple pleasures of love and being outdoors.